 This opinionated guide includes all the hikes in the Ouray, Telluride and Silverton sections of the website plus info on local services and nearby attractions.

-From Telluride: From Telluride's main street (Colorado Avenue), turn south onto Pine Street, proceed several blocks, continuing as the street turns into a dirt road that becomes the Bear Creek Trail.
+From Telluride: From Telluride: From Telluride's main street (Colorado Avenue), turn south onto Pine Street and walk 4 blocks.
+After crossing the river the street turns into a dirt road that becomes the Bear Creek Trail.

 There is also free parking in the mountain village.
-From there you can take the free gondola to/from the St. Sophia Gondola Station and town.
+From there you can take the free gondola to town and walk to the trailhead.

 Other Hiking Regions in: